appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/trigger-workflow-from-appsmith-app.md

       }

 4. Click the **Run** button to trigger the workflow.
-You will see the below response, indicating the workflow ran successfully.
+You will see the below response, where a unique `workflowRunID` is available that indicates the run has successfully started.

     ```javascript
     {